CRoC: Context Refactoring Contrast for Graph Anomaly Detection with Limited Supervision: Experimental Evaluations

 \subsection{Qualitative Analysis}

 We also present some visualization results for qualitative analysis.
-Fig. \ref{fig:exp:case_viz} shows a potential camouflage case in DGraph, where anomalous and normal nodes have the same set of node features (cosine similarity of $1$).
+Fig. \ref{fig:exp:case_viz} shows a potential camouflage case in DGraph, where anomalous and normal nodes have the same set of node features (cosine similarity is $1$).
 In such cases, feature-based algorithms, such as MLP or XGBoost, will definitely fail.
-While common GNNs, such as SAGE \cite{graphsage}, can learn additional information from the neighborhood of the target, they are unaware of the interaction types between nodes.
+Although common GNNs, such as SAGE \cite{graphsage}, can learn additional information from the neighborhood of the target, they are unaware of the interaction types between nodes.
 Consequently, these models struggle to differentiate between two cases with similar local graph structures, just as shown in Fig. \ref{fig:exp:case_viz}.
 In contrast, by introducing RJA into the aggregator, the GNN backbone can encode different relations of interactions around the target.
 This enables the model to generate a distinct embedding for each node, resulting in better performance in tricky cases, such as behavior camouflage.
-Appendix D.4 shows more visualization results.
+More visualization results can be found in \ref{app:supp_result:qua_anal}.